DeltaAnalytics/machine_learning_for_good/module_5_unsupervised_learning/README.md

 - [K-Means handout from Stanford](http://stanford.edu/~cpiech/cs221/handouts/kmeans.html/):
 From the computer science course at Stanford University, this is a handout giving an overview of the k-means algorithm, sample code and it provides a bit more detail on how clustering can be improved.
 - [Interactive introduction to dimensionality reduction](https://www.kaggle.com/arthurtok/interactive-intro-to-dimensionality-reduction): A comprehensive introduction to three dimensionality reduction methods, PCA, LDA and t-SNE from kaggle.
-Iteractive examples with code are provided so that you can see the impact of these methods on the features.
+Interactive examples with code are provided so that you can see the impact of these methods on the features.

 Advanced topics
 ----

 ### Hierarchical Clustering
 Hierarchical Clustering is a more complex method to cluster data points and evaluate the clusters.
-Unlike K-Means, we do not need enforce the number of cluster to look for in heirarchical clustering.
-The algorithm incrementally creates groups data points togather to create cluster, staring with every data point as it's own cluster, until all the data in a single cluster.
+Unlike K-Means, we do not need enforce the number of cluster to look for in hierarchical clustering.
+The algorithm incrementally creates groups data points together to create cluster, staring with every data point as it's own cluster, until all the data in a single cluster.
 The results can be displayed in a diagram called a dendrogram which allows us to evaluate the possible combination of clusters.

 For more information checkout these resources: